 - Property to be developed (like our lakefront property)

 In these syndicated investments, due diligence has been done by a third party platform, and that information is made available to you.
-I’ve invested in a handful of these crowdfunded real estate opportunities thus far across five different platforms thus far, but those investments only represent about 1% of our invested assets.
+I’ve invested in a handful of these crowdfunded real estate opportunities thus far across different platforms thus far, but those investments only represent about 2% to 3% of our invested assets.
 You can learn more on my crowdfunded real estate resource page which includes bonus offers for new investors on several platforms that I’ve used.

 Real Estate Investment Trusts or REITs, are another hands-off way of investing in numerous real estate deals at once.
-I own Vanguard’s REIT mutual fund in my Roth IRA, and about 3% of Vanguard’s total stock market fund is invested in REITs.
+I own Vanguard’s REIT mutual fund in my Roth IRA, and about 3% of Vanguard’s total stock market fund (which I own plenty of) is invested in REITs, as well.

 Wrapping Things Up